Covid-19 Frequently Asked Questions

-The focus of our approach during this time has been to ensure the health and safety of our staff, our children, and our families.
-While some centres remained closed throughout this time, others did not close at all.
-Still others opened back up in order to support our families working on the front lines.
-Each step of the process has required careful vigilance to hygiene, sanitation practices and standard operating procedures.
+Our priority has been, and continues to be, ensuring the health and safety of our children and our staff.
+While some centres have been, and some even remain, closed throughout this time, others did not close at all and others were closed but are now open to support our families working on the front lines.
+Each step of the process has required careful vigilance with respect to hygiene, sanitation and operating procedures.
 We have been able to put into place a rigorous system of cleaning and sanitizing, accompanied by thorough handwashing practices.
 As well, we have adapted our routines and environments to facilitate physical distancing.

 How have you adapted to the new measures for re-opening of the centres and what safety measures are in place?

-We have researched re-opening guidelines from all our regional health authorities to create a comprehensive list of best practices with respect to the health and safety of our children, our families, and our staff.
+We have reviewed re-opening guidelines from all our regional health authorities, and researched other practices, to create a comprehensive list of best practices to ensure the health and safety of our children and our staff.
 We have created multiple training documents showcasing these best practices to support our staff as we welcome back our families.

-We have looked at all parts of our day, including our routines, our learning activities, mealtimes, transition times, and outside times, to reflect on adaptations we can make to ensure safety measures are in place.
-All our team is trained on the procedural change and new operating measures prior to the centres re-opening.
+We have looked at all parts of our day, including routines, learning activities, mealtimes, transition times, and outside times, to reflect on adaptations we can make to ensure safe measures are in place.
+Our entire team has been, or will be, trained on the procedural changes and new operating measures prior to the centres re-opening.

-What measures are in place for physical distancing requirements?
+What measures are in place for physical distancing?

-We have adjusted the physical environment within our classrooms to naturally encourage physical distancing.
+We have adjusted the physical environment within our classrooms, the outdoor play areas and other parts of our centres to naturally encourage physical distancing.
 Popular learning centres have been replicated throughout classrooms to minimize areas of congestion.
 Smaller tables have been brought into classrooms to create additional opportunities for individual or small group interactions.
-These areas will also be supported with visual cues for the children to understand participation limits.
+These areas will also be supported with visual cues for the children to understand participation parameters.

-We will also transition children outside in smaller groups.
-Floor markings will be placed on the floors near our exits to cue children where to stand when those inevitable small group line-ups do occur.
-Floor markings will also be placed near washrooms to minimize any unavoidable congestion points.
+We will transition children outside in smaller groups.
+Floor markings will be placed on the floors near our exits to cue children where to stand when small group line-ups do occur.
+Floor markings will also be placed near washrooms to minimize unavoidable congestion points.

 The activities we implement throughout the day will have inherent physical distancing parameters.
-Dance, yoga, and many other types of gross motor activities will be used to channel the sheer joy of movement for the children while limiting close interactions.
-We want to ensure children continue to experience joyful learning.
+Dance, yoga and many other types of gross motor activities will be used to channel the joy of movement for the children while limiting close interactions.
+We will ensure children continue to experience joyful learning.